The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 However, depending on the size of your dog, and the recipes you choose, you may find a slightly cheaper plan with another fresh dog food brand.

 Three other brands we have personally tested and approved are Nom Nom, Pet Plate, and Ollie.
-Both Nom Nom and Ollie offer 50% off your first order, and Pet Plate offers $100 off your first four boxes ($25 per box).
+If you visit our Nom Nom Dog Food review, you can get an exclusive 60% discount.
+Ollie offers 50% off your first order, and Pet Plate offers $100 off your first four boxes ($25 per box).
 You can learn more in our Spot and Tango vs Nom Nom Now, Spot and Tango vs Farmers Dog, and Spot and Tango vs Ollie comparison guides.